ZhenhongDu/DeepSegAsteroidTracker/Readme.md

 >Note: For GPU training, you need to install CUDA and the corresponding version of Pytorch, which you can find on this [page](https://pytorch.org/get-started/previous-versions/).

-After installation, you can activate the created environment with 'conda activate DSAT'.
+After installation, you can activate the created environment with `conda activate DSAT`.

 ## Demo
 We will update some jupyter notebooks to give examples of usage.